LuisRJean/LuisRJean/README.md

 ## About me

-There was once a young boy named Luis that was interested in building the future with the help of technology, his career life changed from one Software Developer Junior/Intern to DevOps.
-Once upon a time, at an early age, my main interests were cars, network security, installing games on a custom built desktop, insatlling mods on said games, figuring out CLIs and GUIs and iPods!
-Fast forward< I fell in love with computational data, math, and a little bit of physics!
-All of that has led me to study Computer Science Engineering with Math and in hopes to earn my Masters!!
+*There was once a young boy named Luis that was interested in building the future with the help of technology, his career life changed from one Software Developer Junior/Intern to DevOps Specialist*.
+Now I work and study in the DevOps field and I am honored and grateful with this choice to be in this position to make an impact. *Once upon a time, at an early age, my main interests were cars, network security, installing games on a custom built desktop, insatlling mods on said games, figuring out CLIs and GUIs and iPods!* Fast forward < I fell in love with computational data, math, and a little bit of physics!
+All of that has led me to study Computer Science Engineering with Math to earn my Masters!!
+In hopes to make myself a full IT-Dev-SecOps Engineer.

 ### Hola, I’m Luis Jean! 👋